AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 3. Network authorization
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Since your ZeroTier network is Private, you will need to authorize each new users to connect to it.
+Since your ZeroTier network is Private, you will need to authorize each new user to connect to it.
 For each user you want to add, do the following step: